Key Takeaways:

 Debt:

 California is a community property state.
-All property acquired during a marriage is viewed as belonging equally to both parties.
-This also includes debt, often called community obligations.
+All property and debt acquired during a marriage are considered to belong to both parties.

 If these shared debts total more than $6,000, excluding car loans, you don’t qualify for summary dissolution.
 This includes everything from student loans and credit card debt to medical bills and financed furniture.